2023 Solar Incentives Guide for Queens, NY - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC applies to the value of a solar system installed on your primary or secondary residence in the United States.
-The solar panels must have been installed after January 1, 2006 on a property you own for you to be eligible for the credit.
-Initially, the ITC applied to 30% of all system installation costs (panels, equipment, labor and accessories), although this amount has fluctuated slightly over the last few years between 26-30%.
+The ITC can be credited towards the value of solar panels installed on your primary or secondary residence in the United States.
+The solar panels must have been installed after January 1, 2006 on a property you own for you to claim the credit.
+The ITC originally paid out 30% of all system costs (panels, equipment, labor and accessories), although the covered amount has fluctuated over the years between 26-30%.
 The installation date of your solar system will determine what percentage you are eligible for.
 There is no cap on the claim amount.

 State & Local Solar Incentives